itsXactlY/backtestbcd-freqtrade/README.md

 - python3 backtest.py -n 10 -r "freqtrade backtesting --strategy my_strategy -c config_test.json --cache none --export signals --timeframe 5m

 This will run backtests for the pairs specified in the config.json file, with 10 pairs in each backtest command, using the my_strategy strategy and a 5-minute timeframe on the default time ranges that cover: Downtrend, Uptrend, Sidetrend, and finally all together.
 The output of the backtests will be saved to a file called backtest_output.txt

+-- Big shoutout to batcandoi27 for his basecode.